 Usage statistics collection¶

-Parsl sends anonymized usage statistics back to the Parsl development team to measure worldwide usage and improve reliability and usability.
+Parsl uses an Opt-in model to send anonymized usage statistics back to the Parsl development team to measure worldwide usage and improve reliability and usability.
 The usage statistics are used only for improvements and reporting.
 They are not shared in raw form outside of the Parsl team.

 Why are we doing this?¶